Merchant

-The status of the merchant has varied during different periods of history and among different societies.
-In modern times, the term merchant has occasionally been used to refer to a businessperson or someone undertaking activities (commercial or industrial) for the purpose of generating profit, cash flow, sales, and revenue using a combination of human, financial, intellectual and physical capital with a view to fueling economic development and growth.
+A merchant is a person or company engaged in trade, conducting sales through stores or online platforms, particularly one that engages in international import and export activities.

 Merchants have been known for as long as humans have engaged in trade and commerce.
-Merchants and merchant networks operated in ancient Babylonia and Assyria, China, Egypt, Greece, India, Persia, Phoenicia, and Rome.
+Merchants and merchant networks operated in ancient Babylonia, Assyria, China, Egypt, Greece, India, Persia, Phoenicia and Rome.
 During the European medieval period, a rapid expansion in trade and commerce led to the rise of a wealthy and powerful merchant class.
-The European age of discovery opened up new trading routes and gave European consumers access to a much broader range of goods.
-From the 1600s, goods began to travel much further distances as they found their way into geographically dispersed market-places.
-Following the opening of Asia to European trade and the discovery of the New World, merchants imported goods over very long distances: calico cloth from India, porcelain, silk and tea from China, spices from India and South-East Asia and tobacco, sugar, rum and coffee from the New World.
-By the eighteenth century, a new type of manufacturer-merchant had started to emerge and modern business practices were becoming evident.
+The European Age of Discovery opened up new trading routes and gave European consumers access to a much broader range of goods.
+By the 18th century, a new type of manufacturer-merchant had started to emerge and modernize for the purpose of generating profit, cash flow, sales, and revenue using a combination of human, financial, intellectual and physical capital with a view to fueling economic development and growth.

-Etymology and usage
+Etymology

 The English term, merchant comes from the Middle English, marchant, which is derived from Anglo-Norman marchaunt, which itself originated from the Vulgar Latin mercatant or mercatans, formed from present participle of mercatare ('to trade, to traffic or to deal in').
 The term refers to any type of reseller, but can also be used with a specific qualifier to suggest a person who deals in a given characteristic such as speed merchant, which refer to someone who enjoys fast driving; noise merchant, which refers to a group of musical performers; and dream merchant, which refers to someone who peddles idealistic visionary scenarios.